• Skip to main content

 • Mix the instant coffee and boiling water to a paste and leave to cool.

-• In a large bowl, combine the dry ingredients (flour, caster sugar and baking powder).
-In a jug, mix the wet ingredients (milk, oil and cooled coffee mixture), then add these to the dry ingredients.
-Mix until just combined, then bang the bowl on the work surface to stop the raising agents getting to work too soon.
+• In a jug, mix the wet ingredients (milk, oil and cooled coffee mixture), then add these to the dry ingredients.
+Mix until smooth.

 • Leave to cool in the tin for a few minutes, then turn out onto a wire rack, remove the baking parchment and leave to cool completely.
 Ideally, it is best to leave the fully cooled cakes in an airtight tin or container overnight, to layer with buttercream the following day, (this helps the cakes to soften and stops a crust forming), but if you don't have time, just make sure they are completely cool throughout before starting to layer and decorate them.